 Insects that use the click mechanism have a high wing-beat frequency.
 While some flies can beat their wings up to 200 times per second, midges can beat theirs as many as 1000 times per second.
 Larger species of dragonfly beat their wings as low as 20 times per second but are still excellent fliers.

 You might have heard that bees shouldn’t fly for their wing size and weight, which would be correct if it didn’t use the click mechanism.

 Insects do not fly in a straight line, so attempts to measure their speed are difficult.
 You may not think of insects as fast, but some are.

 Although bees and butterflies average up to 15 km/h, horseflies and dragonflies can reach almost 60 km/h, although this is generally over short distances.

 Insects can use a lot of energy flying, and they need to fuel their flight.
 Insects either store energy as carbohydrates or fat.

 Although efficient, the flight can take up a lot of energy.
-Locusts lose one percent of their total body weight for every hour of continuous flight.
+Locusts lose one percent of their total body weight every hour of continuous flight.
 This isn’t as much as blowflies, though.
 Blowflies can lose almost a third of their body weight in an hour of flight.

 Insects that make migratory journeys usually use stores of fat rather than carbohydrates to fuel their flight.
 Insects that migrate generally migrate in the same direction every year.